Irving Scholars Program

 See a list of current and past Irving Scholars.

 The program is open to applicants from all clinical departments at the Vagelos College of Physicians and Surgeons.
 Preference is given to deserving applicants from dermatology, medicine, surgery, urology, and those engaged in translational cancer research, in accordance with the terms and conditions of the endowment agreements.
-Candidates should be appointed full-time Columbia faculty and hold the rank of assistant professor at the time of application; should already have had significant involvement in patient-oriented research; and must be recommended by their department chair.
-Based on the number of faculty and previous applications, each department is assigned a certain number of slots.
-Prospective applicants must consult with their departmental chair before completing the application materials.
+Candidates should be appointed full-time Columbia faculty and hold the rank of assistant professor at the time of application.
+Tenure-track is not required.
+Competitive candidates should already have had significant involvement in patient-oriented research and have demonstrated an ability to pursue independent peer-reviewed extramural funding.
+Based on the number of faculty and previous applications, each department is assigned a certain number of slots, therefore each applicant must consult with and be recommended by their department chair.

 Please note: Due to the overlap in the terms of the award for the Louis V. Gerstner, Jr. Scholars Program and the Irving Scholars Program, faculty are eligible to hold only one of these awards at any one time.

-- Research proposal (not to exceed 12 pages—instructions included in the application)
+- Research proposal (not to exceed 6 pages)

 - Curriculum vitae